chanzuckerberg/s3parcp/README.md

       --checksum     Compare checksum if downloading or place checksum in metadata if uploading -d, --duration     Prints the duration of the download -m, --mmap         Use mmap for downloads
+  -r, --recursive    Copy directories or folders recursively -v, --version      Print the current version
+      --s3_url=      A custom s3 API url (also available as an environment variable 'S3PARCP_S3_URL', the flag takes precedence)

 Help Options:
   -h, --help         Show this help message